1

 • Dedication to Giving Back: Paid volunteer days, matched funding for donations and ample opportunities to volunteer in your community

 Fitch is committed to providing global securities markets with objective, timely, independent and forward-looking credit opinions.
 To protect Fitch's credibility and reputation, our employees must take every precaution to avoid conflicts of interest or any appearance of a conflict of interest.
 Should you be successful in the recruitment process at Fitch Ratings you will be asked to declare any securities holdings and other potential conflicts prior to commencing employment.
-If you, or your immediate family, have any holdings that may conflict with your work responsibilities, you may be asked to divest yourself from them before beginning work.
+If you, or your immediate family, have any holdings that may conflict with your work responsibilities, you may be asked to divest yourself of them before beginning work.

 Fitch is proud to be an Equal Opportunity and Affirmative Action Employer.
 We evaluate qualified applicants without regard to race, color, national origin, religion, sex, sexual orientation, gender identity, disability, protected veteran status, and other statuses protected by law.